 You can find out more about the King's Advocate Award here.

-Our King's Scholars scheme works with students in Years 7-9 in the boroughs of Lambeth, Southwark and Westminster.
-Over 3 years King’s Scholars learn about; university life, explore the diverse range of subjects taught at KCL, and discover the different career paths available after university.
+Our King's Scholars scheme works with pupils in Years 7-9 in the boroughs of Lambeth, Southwark and Westminster.
+Over three years King’s Scholars learn about university life, explore the diverse range of subjects, and discover the different career paths available after university.
 Through out King’s Scholars, pupils also learn how to supercharge their learning through metacognition – learning how to learn effectively.
 The scheme also works closely with parents and guardians.

 We believe that Latinx students should be recognised as a distinct group within our university populations.
 Engagement and support should be tailored in the same way that the Higher Education sector is already doing for other BME groups.